Description

 - 9mg Weekly: Maximum weight loss (~20%), approved for moderate-severe obesity

-Higher doses provide greater efficacy but with increased GI side effects.
-The 6mg dose represents the optimal balance for most patients, while 9mg is reserved for those with more severe obesity.
+Higher doses provide greater effect but with increased GI side effects.
+The 6mg dose represents the best balance for most patients, while 9mg is reserved for those with more severe obesity.

 Clinical Evidence: Comprehensive Phase 3 Trial Results

-Mazdutide’s approval is supported by an extensive clinical development program comprising seven Phase 3 trials with over 2,000 participants.
+Mazdutide’s approval is supported by an extensive clinical growth program comprising seven Phase 3 trials with over 2,000 participants.
 This section synthesizes key findings from these pivotal studies.

 GLORY-1 Trial: Pivotal Weight Loss Study

-GLORY-1 served as the primary basis for Mazdutide’s NMPA approval for chronic weight management.
+GLORY-1 served as the main basis for Mazdutide’s NMPA approval for chronic weight care.

 Study Design: